 The sample we tasted came from the chateau’s best plot of Merlot and the only Merlot that will make it into the 2014 blend.
-Seriously rich and ripe, and very Margaux – soft and long – this is about as impressive a Merlot as one could hope for on the left bank.
+Seriously rich and ripe, and very Margaux – soft and long – this is about as impressive a Merlot as you could hope for on the Left Bank.

-There are just a few - four or five – barrels of this that will make it into the 2014 blend.
-On its own it is crisp, lifted and crunchy, with I distinct character all of its own.
+There are just four or five barrels of this that will make it into the 2014 blend.
+On its own, it is crisp, lifted and crunchy, with a distinct character all of its own.

 The Bordelais often describe Petit Verdot as the condiment and, as with salt and pepper, if you can taste it, you’ve put too much in.
 We tasted one sample of Cabernet that had already been blended with some Petit Verdot and the amplification of the Cabernet, if that makes sense, was clear.

-We then tasted Petit Verdot on its own from a plot of twenty year old vines that doesn’t make it into the grand vin, though almost certainly will do when the vines are older.
-The seasoning analogy falls perfectly into place here: this is all about peppers, spices and provencal herbs.
-This will go into Pavillon Rouge…
+We then tasted Petit Verdot on its own from a plot of 20-year-old vines that doesn’t make it into the Grand Vin, though almost certainly will do when the vines are older.
+The seasoning analogy falls perfectly into place here.
+This is all about peppers, spices and provencal herbs.
+This will go into Pavillon Rouge.

-Plot one has the youngest vines at twenty years old.
-And this put a smile on my face the way that only “grand vin” or a wine with real energy does.
-It’s hard to define what does it, but it’s the feeling when you know that something is special.
-The Concorde used to fly over my house at about five-thirty in the evening: on a summer’s day it never failed to make me smile: that sort of thing.
+Plot one has the youngest vines at 20 years old.
+This put a smile on my face the way that only Grand Vin, or a wine with real energy, does.
+It’s hard to define what causes it, but it’s that feeling when you know that something is special.
+The Concorde used to fly over my house at about 5:30 in the evening.
+On a summer’s day, it never failed to make me smile.
+It's that sort of thing.
 Irreplaceable.

 Plot two was the “serious” plot.
-The volume was turned up here, though the style more structured and less seductive.
-A bit more grown up though no less pleasing.
+The volume was turned up here, though the style is more structured and less seductive.
+It's a bit more grown-up though no less pleasing.

 These three plots were the pinnacle of the tasting and the sheer quality of what will make up about half of the final blend of Ch.
 Margaux was spellbinding.

 Despite some very powerful tannin – the nature of the beast – the 2014 press wine was quite, quite complete.
-An experience, and the wine would most likely score in the high nineties for a few critics who favour power and structure.
+It is an experience, and the wine would most likely score in the high 90s from those critics who favour power and structure.

-This may sound facile, but Chateau Margaux is a very, very special place.
-And it is blessed with ownership and management that love it: this is very important.
-More than prestige, money, status or brilliance, the custodians of Chateau Margaux love Margaux and this, as any wine merchant will tell you, is where truly brilliant wine begins.
+This may sound facile, but Ch.
+Margaux is a very, very special place.
+And it is blessed with ownership and management that love it, which is very important.
+More than prestige, money, status or brilliance, the custodians of Ch.
+Margaux love Margaux and this, as any wine merchant will tell you, is where truly brilliant wine begins.